Pulover/PuloversMacroCreator/README.md

 **Current Version:** 5.0.0

+### Supported platforms

+Windows 7, 8, 8.1, 10

+(NOT tested on Windows XP, Vista)

 ## For developers ##

 Source requires the latest version of [AutoHotkey](http://ahkscript.org/) to run.

+The source for SciLexer.dll can be found at [fincs/SciTE4AutoHotkey](https://github.com/fincs/SciTE4AutoHotkey).

 Installer is created with [Inno Setup](http://www.jrsoftware.org/).